Social Care QQI Level 6

 – A minimum of 5 Pass grades in the Leaving Cert, one of which should be a 06 grade in Leaving Cert English

 – An overall Merit Grade in LCA.

-– Exceptions may be made for mature students returning to education.
+– Exceptions may be made for mature students returning to education and those without a formal education.
 However, a basic level of IT skills is required, for e.g., familiarity with Microsoft Word.

 – Students undertaking Social Care & Childcare work placements are also required to meet the conditions of our Fitness to Practice policy along with statutory Garda Vetting requirements